henrysky/astroNN_stars_foundation/README.rst

     | The notebook contains code to do inference on tasks of stellar spectra to stellar spectra.
 -   | `Inference_Labels2Labels.ipynb`_
     | The notebook contains code to do inference on tasks of stellar parameters to stellar parameters.
+-   | `Inference_ExternalComparison.ipynb`_
+    | The notebook contains code to do inference on tasks of stellar parameters to stellar parameters compared to external catalog.
 -   | `Task_TopKSearch.ipynb`_
     | The notebook contains code for an example of how our model can act as a Foundation model.
     | Our trained model will be fine-tuned with contrastive objective to do a stars similarity searching task.